-In Documoto, filters allow users to refine, or narrow down, search results.
-Filters are entirely customizable by an Administrator and reflect tags, or metadata attributes, that have been applied to content or entities in Documoto.
+This article describes how users can Filter search results within Documoto Library.
+Filters are customized by an administrator to reflect tags, or metadata attributes, that have been applied to content in Documoto.

 Types of Filters

-The tag's input type configuration will determine the type of filter, as well as how users will use and apply the filter in the web library.
-In Documoto, there are three (3) types of filters:
+A tag's input type configuration will determine the type of Filter as well as how users will use and apply the Filter in the Library.
+In Documoto, there are three (3) types of Filters: